Online Education Frequently Asked Questions

 Q 1.
 How do online classes work at SUNY Cobleskill?

 Answer: Online courses at SUNY Cobleskill are developed and presented completely through the Internet.
-Professors and students communicate in an asynchronous format through a very popular online Course Management Suite, ANGEL.
+Professors and students communicate in an asynchronous format through a very popular online Course Management Suite, MOODLE.
 This format makes it convenient for any student to receive an education 24/7, even during the holidays.
-Instructors lecture online through ANGEL within the course site.
-ANGEL is a user-friendly program requiring no special training.
-The ANGEL system provides easy tools for students to interact with instructors and other students through emails, the Discussion Forum or the online chat room.
-ANGEL also makes it simple for students to submit their papers and check grades online anytime.
-Check this PDF out to learn how to use ANGEL:
+Instructors lecture online through MOODLE within the course site.
+MOODLE is a user-friendly program requiring no special training.
+The MOODLE system provides easy tools for students to interact with instructors and other students through emails, the Discussion Forum or the online chat room.
+MOODLE also makes it simple for students to submit their papers and check grades online anytime.
+Check this PDF out to learn how to use MOODLE:

 Q 2.
 Is there an "Orientation" for online students?